awiggs/chip-gr8/docsource/pages/docs.md

 myNameList['key'] # By key
 ```

 To add queries to an `Observer` you can call `.addQuery()`.
-This method also accepts functions that take two arguments.
-The first argument is all non-function observations.
+This method also accepts as the query a function that takes two arguments.
+The first argument is a collection of all non-function observations.
 The second is the VM instance.
 This allows you to create combinational queries.
 For example

 ```lang:python-readonly
 o = Observer()